hanakai-rb/site/content/guides/hanami/v2.3/introduction/building-a-web-app.md

 ---
-title: "Building a web app"
+title: Building a web app
 ---

 Now that we've [created our app](//page), let's turn it into a web app.